kaleissin/django-makefile/README.rst

 This is not under version control since it needs to be updated per project, per client machine, and per remote machine.

 Most Useful Targets
 -------------------

+cmd:
+    Runs any django command with production settings (in the CMD variable)

+refresh:
+    Touches the wsgi-file, thereby refreshing/reloading the site

 showenv:
     Dumps some relevant environment variables